 How can you increase levels of oxygen in the blood?

 To increase your levels of blood oxygen you should follow a diet that’s high in fiber, along with a healthy amount of fruits and vegetables that are rich in potassium, magnesium, and vitamin C. Among the best options are:

 - Green apples

 It’s also important that you reduce your sodium intake, avoid eating fats, sugars, and processed foods.
-You should also listen to doctors’ recommendations about sleep problems, which can also affect your brain and have other negative impacts including a bad mood, fatigue, difficulty concentrating, stress, and more.
+You should also listen to doctors’ recommendations about sleep deprivation.
+This can also affect your brain and have other negative impacts including a bad mood, fatigue, difficulty concentrating, stress, and more.